-A person who represents oneself in court without the assistance of an attorney, whether as the defendant or the plaintiff, and whether or not the issue before the court is criminal or civil, is said to be operating pro se (a Latin phrase meaning "for oneself").
-In the United States, at least, the right of a member of the public to represent himself predates the existence of the U.S. Constitution, and it is generally considered a part of the protected right to seek a redress of grievances.
+A person who represents themselves in court without the assistance of an attorney, whether as the defendant or the plaintiff, and whether or not the issue before the court is criminal or civil, is said to be operating pro se (a Latin phrase meaning "for oneself").
+In the United States, at least, the right of a member of the public to represent themselves predates the existence of the U.S. Constitution, and it is generally considered a part of the protected right to seek a redress of grievances.

 But of course, something being a really bad idea has never stopped anyone before, even when the charge is only a parking violation.

-In the 2011 Daredevil series, this actually becomes attorney Matt Murdock's new business plan.
+- In the 2011 Daredevil series, this actually becomes attorney Matt Murdock's new business plan.
 Since Matt Murdock is widely suspected of secretly being Daredevil, it becomes difficult for him to represent clients effectively.
 So he and his partner Foggy Nelson start a new business — coaching clients who can't afford or don't want to hire counsel to effectively represent themselves in court.

 "Mr. Smith, I have no problem with you representing yourself, but would you please, for the love of God, stop jumping in and out of that chair!"

 - Batman: Dark Victory: Harvey Dent represents himself when he's on trial for the Hangman killings.
 The prosecution objects because he's not even sane enough to confirm his own identity.
 It turns out to be a part of a ploy to steal the evidence and escape the court.

 - Nemesis the Warlock: During his trial for war crimes and xenocide, Torquemada defends himself and uses it to grandstand about the justness of his tyrannical regime and his obsession with exterminating aliens.
 Unlike most examples, it actually works for him, as the witnesses are all too scared of the former master of torture to testify against him.
 When the court recognizes that the trial is going nowhere, they hand him over to Nemesis instead.